Lily Slater: 2014–present

 Ryan returns to Walford after six years away, demanding answers over Lily's pregnancy, which he learned from Whitney via a phone call.
 Stacey explains that she was going to tell him when the time was right.
 Ryan then offers his financial support to both Lily and the baby.
 It is later revealed that Ryan has been conspiring with his wife Helen to fight Stacey in court for custody of Lily, so she and the baby can live with Ryan and Helen in Wakefield, as they are unable to have children of their own.
 Sam calls round to the Slaters, and invites herself to Lily's first baby scan.
 Lily informs Stacey that she has invited Ricky and Ryan along too.
 Stacey, Ryan, Sam and Ricky all accompany Lily to her scan.
 Ryan then approaches Stacey with the idea of Lily living with him and Helen, but she laughs it off, resulting in an argument between them in the hospital.
 The midwife asks them both to step out of the room, resulting in Lily being left alone with Sam and Ricky.
 Ryan later goes behind Stacey's back and asks Lily if she would like to live with him in Wakefield.
 Lily later agrees, and they both tell Stacey back at the Slater house.
 Whilst Lily is out of the room, Stacey and Ryan have another argument, and Lily overhears Ryan criticising Stacey's parenting by calling her a "bad mother".
 Lily then orders Ryan to leave Walford, which he does, but not before exchanging some harsh words with Stacey, Kat and Whitney.
 Lily later has a gender reveal party and announces she is pregnant with a baby girl.
 Following the birth of their daughter, Lily and Ricky decide to name her Charli Slater, after singer Charli XCX, an overjoyed Stacey and Kat initially assume the name is in honour of the late Charlie Slater (Derek Martin).
 When Charli is a week old, Lily persuades Stacey to leave her to care for her daughter while she works and Stacey reluctantly agrees.
 Eve suggests for Ricky to go and see Lily and Charli on his lunch break.
 Ricky visits Lily and his daughter and tells her that their friends want to see Charli and Lily reluctantly takes her to see their friends in the park.
 Lily and Ricky are caught by Jack trying to feed Charli crisps as part of a prank and he takes Charli to Stacey, telling her what happened.
 Stacey no longer trusts Lily and starts taking over caring for Charli, which upsets Lily and she confides in Jean about how she feels left out of her daughter's life.
 Jean tells Stacey that she needs to back off and help Lily be a mother, rather than do everything for her or Lily worries that Charli will grow up and see Stacey as her mum.
 Stacey accepts that she has been interfering too much and assures Lily that if she needs help, to ask her for it.
 Lily finally bonds with her daughter, but over the next month, she struggles to calm her daughter down at a family meal at the Mitchells' house.
 She screams at Charli and tells her to shut up, which infuriates Jean and Martin.
 She locks herself in the kitchen and cries about how she feels she is not being a good enough mum.
 She tells Kat that she is considering putting Charli up for adoption as reality hits her that a full time job as a teenage mother is hard.
-Kat shares with Lily her own experience with Zoe and how she felt pushed out when she couldn't be the mum she wanted to be to her because her family insisted on bringing Zoe up to be Kat's sister.
+Kat shares with Lily her own experience with Zoe and how she felt pushed out when she couldn't be the mother she wanted to be, because her family insisted on bringing Zoe up to be Kat's sister.
 She tells Lily that she has a choice and to make sure she makes the right one as she could regret choosing adoption for the rest of her life.
 She also reminds Lily that the family are always there to help her if things get too much.